ManavS1/Projects-For-Practice/README.md

 # Projects-For-Practice

-This repo contains all my projects & design which i created for practice purpose.
+This repo is for all my projects & design which i created for practice purpose.

 <-----What this repo contains?----->